matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 same space.

 So how does this work?
 We get what I will call the old `p`, where we were.
-We are going to move from that place.
+We are going to move from this place.
 That is where we are now.
 We are going to get the ant that is there.
 We are going to get a new location by calling that delta function that figures out the new location.